 Student and parent support

-Are you a student, parent, carer, private candidate or someone who wants to help a student realise his or her potential?
-Here you can find revision help, study guides, resource links and general exam rules and advice, including guidelines to help you avoid malpractice.
+Are you a student, parent or guardian, private candidate or someone who wants to help a student realise their potential?
+In this section you can find all the information, resources and advice you might need.

 Understanding how exams work

-We've put together a series of short films that shows you how we go about creating a new question paper and how we ensure you get the right grades.
+This series of short videos explains how we go about creating a new question paper and how we ensure you get the right grades.

 Getting the right result

-Here you can find out what are already doing to get it right, as well as how we are continuously improving what we do.
+Find out what we're already doing to get it right, and how we are continuously improving what we do.

-You can also watch our short film which explains why marking some subjects is more challenging than others and what research tells us about how to make marking as accurate and reliable as possible.
+You can also watch this video which explains why marking some subjects is more challenging than others, and what research tells us about how to make marking as accurate and reliable as possible.